 Failure of our government system

 Our government representation as the cumulative opinion of our people is a lie.
 Only about 30% of the U.S. population votes.
 That means our complex political system, comprised of various local and state governments, The House, The Senate, and The Presidency have not turned on and instead disenfranchised 70% of us.
-So how can a political system unable to garner the interest from the majority of people in the U.S. appoint an outlier as President with the guts to attack the fundamental flaws of our economic and financial systems?
+How can a political system unable to garner the interest from most people in the U.S. appoint an outlier as President with the guts to attack the fundamental flaws of our economic and financial systems?
 It cannot, and instead, the political system responsible for this mediocrity will spawn more of it.
 Could it be the majority of our people have voted for the antithesis of today’s “leaders” already?

-We, the people – and no one else – are responsible for the systems (political, economic, financial or otherwise) to enhance our lives and create new opportunities for those who strive.
+We, the people – and no one else – are responsible for the systems (political, economic, financial, or otherwise) to enhance our lives and create new opportunities for those who strive.

 “A free people [claim] their rights as derived from the laws of nature, and not as the gift of their chief magistrate.” — Thomas Jefferson

 We dictate how much or how little power a President has to affect real change to our ailing systems.
-And the ineffectiveness of those systems has become the ball-and-chain in our performance as a nation and our contribution to, and merit in it.
+And the ineffectiveness of those systems has become the ball-and-chain in our performance as a nation and our contribution to and merit in it.

-Not because but despite all of our flawed systems, the American people persevered and much of our innovation still reigns the world.
+Not because, but despite all of our flawed systems, the American people persevered, and much of our innovation still reigns the world.
 And that is why the world is ready to loan us the money we may need to fund change.
 But our clock is ticking.

 Smart nations can learn from our mistakes and implement a better economic system in which a healthier balance between finance and production is maintained.
 Their challenge, and our advantage, will be that an innovative society demands significant investment and dedication and is not built overnight, with some believing starting now will take 30 years to develop.

-Applying more regulations to a faulty system causes a delay of that system’s ultimate demise, and reduces the years of advantage we still have over emerging nations.
-A President and government who promote those kinds of regulations are just kicking the can further down the road, for others to combat.
+Applying more regulations to a faulty system causes a delay of that system’s ultimate demise and reduces the years of advantage we still have over emerging nations.
+A President and government who promote those kinds of regulations are just kicking the can further down the road for others to combat.

 “We fight not to enslave, but to set a country free, and to make room upon the earth for honest men to live in.” — Thomas Paine

-We need a real leader in this country, not one who meddles in the people’s business but one who ensures the economic transactions taking place adhere to free-market principles, the ones we have failed to define and implement.
+We need a real leader in this country, not one who meddles in the people’s business but ensures the economic transactions taking place adhere to free-market principles, the ones we have failed to define and implement.